CorMazz/chronolab/chronolab/README.md

 7. **Automatic video start time parsing**
    1. Search for anything resembling a datetime string in the video file name and use that as the video start time.

+## Developer Instructions

+Run this in a terminal to update the CSS.
+`npx tailwindcss -i ./src/css/input.css -o ./src/css/output.css --watch`

+Run this in another terminal to have the React Devtools available.
+`npx react-devtools`

+And finally, run this in another terminal to build the app backend and hot reload the frontend during development.
+`pnpm tauri dev`

 ## TODO

 1. Add the -performance feature to Polars to make it faster (at the expense of compile time)